Federal Research Funding Updates 2025

 National Science Foundation (NSF)

-- NSF Implementation of Recent Executive Orders, including a message to NSF principal investigator community, updated regularly
+- NSF Implementation of Recent Executive Orders, updated regularly

 Department of Health and Human Services (DHHS)